saisreyat/Applied_Statistics/README.md

 Project Presentation and Communication: Techniques for outlining and formulating paper presentations, ensuring effective communication of statistical findings.

 Data Analytics in R: Developing and revising programs to perform data analytics on large, complex datasets using the R programming language.

-# Project Overview
-As a significant part of the course, a project titled "Predicting the RFFT Score from the PREVED dataset" was conducted.
-This project involved the following key steps:

-Data Exploration: Initial data exploration and visualization in R Studio using ggplot and Plotly libraries.
-Techniques such as scatterplots and boxplots were employed to identify correlations and patterns within the dataset.

-Regression Modeling: Building a multiple linear regression model to predict RFFT (Rey Auditory Verbal Learning Test) scores based on various independent variables, including Age, Education, Smoking, Statins, BMI, and FRS (Framingham Risk Score).

-The project aimed to demonstrate proficiency in statistical analysis, data preprocessing, modeling, and interpretation of results within the context of biomedical informatics.

 # Key Learnings
 Throughout the course and the project, the following key learnings and skills were acquired: